 For many years, I worked at a sex shop focused on women’s pleasure.
 It was an extraordinary privilege to support women, and people in relationships – to find the toys they wanted to explore with, or the erotic books they wanted to read, or the outfits they wanted to craft for themselves and their lovers.
 It was also a place of ideas to us 'sex geek' staff.
 I loved every minute of it, and left only in order to reduce my working hours when I became a parent.

 I also wrote (and had published) erotica with *actual character development*, and in which everyone had a great time.
 I wrote about all sorts of connections between people – ‘straight’ and ‘queer’.
-My writing eventually led me to the area of conscious sexuality, when I was asked to read one of my stories at a Sacred Pleasures workshop for exploring erotic fantasy.
+My writing eventually led me to the area of conscious sexuality, when I was asked to read one of my stories at a workshop for exploring erotic fantasy.
 I readily agreed, but was nervous to attend such a thing, unsure of what to expect.
-What I found was a safely-held space in which participants (with clothes on) engaged in talking and sensory exercises with one another to explore the concept of fantasy and its place in our lives.
+What I found was an event in which participants (with clothes on) engaged in talking and sensory exercises with one another to explore the concept of fantasy and its place in our lives.
 The highlight for me was an exercise in which I relayed to the group a fellow participant’s fantasy, told as though it were my own.
 As I shared it, I felt bodily that it was happening and when I opened my eyes, I saw a transfixed circle of listeners.
 For someone very accustomed to erotic storytelling, I had experienced a new level of connection with the audience.
 I again had that feeling that there was more to be found, as though gently pushing those boundaries out meant over time that I gained more ground in my own capacity for pleasure and body awareness.

 Discovering Sexological Bodywork